 In Washington, the Office of Technical Services (which has absorbed the Office of the Publication Board, the government agency originally set up to handle the collection) reports that tens of thousands of tons of material are involved.

-It is estimated that over a million separate items must be handled, and that they, very likely, contain practically all the scientific, industrial and military secrets of Nazi Germany.
+It is estimated that over a million separate items must be handled and that they, very likely, contain practically all the scientific, industrial, and military secrets of Nazi Germany.

 One Washington official has called it “the greatest single source of this type of material in the world, and the first orderly exploitation of an entire country’s brainpower.”

-How the collection came to be, goes back, for beginnings, to one day in 1944 when the Allied Combined Chiefs of Staff set in motion a colossal search for war secrets in occupied German territory.
+How the collection came to be, goes back, from beginnings, to one day in 1944 when the Allied Combined Chiefs of Staff set in motion a colossal search for war secrets in occupied German territory.

 They created a group of military‑civilian teams, termed the “Joint Intelligence Objectives Committee”, which was to follow the invading armies into Germany and uncover all her military, scientific, and industrial secrets for early use against Japan.
 These teams worked against time to get the most vital information before it was destroyed, and in getting it performed prodigies of ingenuity and tenacity.

 At an optical company at Wetzlar, near Frankfurt, for example, the American colonel investigating felt positive that the high executives were holding out on him.
 But nothing would shake their story: they had given him everything.

 He returned the next day with a legal document which he asked them all to sign.
 It declared they had turned over “all scientific and trade data, and if not, would accept the consequences.”
 Two days later they glumly signed the document, then led the colonel to a cache in a warehouse wall.
 From a safe tumbled out the secret files on optical instruments, microscopy, and aiming devices.